-Childhood Obesity Awareness Month: Talking to kids about their weight, without creating body issues
+Childhood Obesity Awareness Month: Talking to Kids about their Weight, Without Creating Body Issues

 September is Childhood Obesity Awareness Month and pediatric dietitians at Intermountain Primary Children’s Hospital want to help parents find ways to talk with their kids about healthy habits, including nutrition and physical activity, without fat-shaming or creating body issues.

-According to the CDC, nearly 1 in 5 school-age children in the U.S. are obese, and there can be many reasons for this including genetics, metabolism, community design (such as access to grocery stores and safe places to play), sleep disruptions, along with eating and physical activity behaviors.
+According to the CDC, nearly 1 in 5 school-age children in the U.S. are obese.
+There can be many reasons for this including genetics, metabolism, community design (such as access to grocery stores and safe places to play), sleep disruptions, along eating and physical activity behaviors.

 Studies have also shown that children who are overweight can experience serious health issues later in life such as diabetes, heart disease, and premature death.